Welcome to The Hyphen 🗞️ created by Sunday Times Bestselling author Emma Gannon.

-Nowadays, I write about creativity, books, wellbeing, ambition and rest, Internet culture and the future of work.
+I write on the topics of creativity, books, wellbeing, ambition and rest, Internet culture and the future of work.
 My new book THE SUCCESS MYTH (chosen as ‘book of the month’ by Apple) is out now with Penguin (in both the UK and US.)

 Why did you start this newsletter?